JakubR12/cds-visual-portfolio/assignments/assignment-3/README.md

 ## Reproducibility

 **Step 1: Clone repository**

-- open a linux terminal
+- Open a linux terminal

 - Navigate the destination of the repository

-- run the following command
+- Run the following command

 ```console
  git clone https://github.com/JakubR12/cds-visual-portfolio.git
 ```

-**step 2: Run bash script:**
+**step 2: Run bash script**

-- Navigate to the folder "assignment-3".
+- Navigate to the folder "assignment-3"

 ```console
 cd assignments/assignment-3
 ```
-- We have written ad _edge_detection.sh_ to set up a virtual environment, run the python script, save the images, and kill the environment afterwards:
+- We have written ad _edge_detection.sh_ to set up a virtual environment, run the python script, save the images, and kill the environment afterwards

 ```console
 bash edge_detection.sh
 ```